Highlights of HCH Health TV in June, 2020:

 The Angry Birds nation, namely Finland, is known as a startup and innovation hub, but did you know that this applies to digital health, too?
-This was the starting point in Health Capital Helsinki’s webinar in June 2020.
-It also showcased a three-person ”Shark Tank”, who shared their views on startup scene and four top-notch solutions from Finnish startups.
+This was the starting point in Health Capital Helsinki’s first Health TV show in June 2020.
+The event highlighted the Finnish health startup scene and presented 4 top-notch startups with their solutions digitising the care pathways.

 Peter Vesterbacka, one of the most famous Finns, the former Mighty Eagle of Angry Birds by Rovio, Entrepreneur and Angel Investor, said that the startup ecosystem is the result of a very high talent density in a tiny population.
 There are just some 5.3 million Finns.